MHTTC Cultural Responsiveness Resources and Products

 In this webinar, clinical recommendations are presented on how to accurately assess different symptom constellations with patients from different cultural backgrounds.

 In this podcast, Aleks Martin invites the listener to consider his or her personal definition of diversity, the value of diversity, and ways to lean closer instead of pulling apart when encountering differences.
 She also presents skills for building provider well-being from an inclusion and equity perspective, including multiple dimensions of self-care.

 This publication is designed to help organizations and staff address issues of diversity, equity, and inclusion in the workplace.
 It includes an array of resources that provide guidance about raising awareness, assessing competencies, implementing strategic planning, and advanced training opportunities.

 Join the Conversation: Culturally Responsive Evidence-Based and Community Defined Practices For Mental Health | A Listening Series

 The MHTTC Cultural Responsiveness Working Group (CRWG) aims to disseminate culturally appropriate information and provide technical assistance for the mental health field to improve access to culturally responsive mental health services.
 Explore the six-part series of listening sessions around numerous culturally responsive evidence-based and community-defined practices conducted by the CRWG.

 Each July, several mental health organizations across the country shed light on the multitude of mental health experiences within communities of color, including Black and Indigenous people, and others that face disproportionate inequities due to systemic barriers and historical adversity.

-The Mental Health Technology Transfer Center Network uses affirming, respectful and recovery-oriented language in all their activities.
-The Network's full statement on recovery-oriented language is available.
+The MHTTC Network uses affirming, respectful and recovery-oriented language in all their activities.
+Access the Network's full statement on recovery-oriented language.